Eating the right food and staying at a healthy weight can also help lower the risk of heart disease, diabetes, cancer and osteoporosis.

 Mouth or throat infections

-HIV can cause infections in the throat, gums and mouth, making it extremely painful to eat.
+Infection in the throat, gums and mouth can be a sign of untreated HIV, and can make it extremely painful to eat.

 HIV treatment and eating